Bloom-host/BloomDocs/docs/using_the_panel/basic-controls.md

 ---

 ### Graphs
-Lastly, you can see view the server's live RAM, CPU and network usage in a form of graphs!
+Lastly, you can see the server's live RAM, CPU and network usage in a form of graphs!
 As mentioned above, with Aikar's flags, it will show up as if you were using most of this.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/basic_controls/4.png').default} alt="graphs"/></div>